-The Pearl Qatar is a man-made island that became the epitome of luxury.
+The Pearl Qatar is a man-made island just north of West Bay that became the epitome of luxury.

-The yachts, high-end stores and villas in gated communities give you an interesting insight in how the upper class lives.
+The yachts, high-end stores and villas in gated communities give you an interesting insight into how the upper class lives.

 Even though it’s more on the expensive side, it proved to be a popular dining spot that hosts many restaurants, cafes and restaurants lined along its waterfront promenades cater to every taste.

 If you have time book a boat cruise to Pearl island for a full experience.

 Nicknamed the “Arabian Riviera”, the Pearl Qatar welcomes large numbers of tourists that flock each year to enjoy the haute cuisine, high-class entertainment and premium lifestyle.

 If you want to stay on The Pearl you can book your stay on Wego.

 Many of us have daydreamed about riding a camel and going on a desert safari.
 It’s one of those classic adventurer experiences, and amazingly this is one of the best things to do in Doha.

 To truly enjoy nature at its finest and to experience the vast desert, jump into the dune bashing experience outside of the city.

 Abandoning the dull tarmac for the adrenaline rush of the dunes, expect breathtaking scenery on a roller-coaster drive across the vast desert.